-For more information about using Printer Utilities for Mac, see PostScript 3 Unit Type 1045 Operating Instructions Supplement provided as a PDF file on the CD-ROM labeled "Operating Instructions for Printer".
+For more information about using Printer Utilities for Mac, see PostScript 3 Supplement provided as a PDF file on the CD-ROM labeled "Operating Instructions".

 6. Appendix

 Configuring the Network Interface Board with a Web Browser

 The Network Interface Board functions as a Web server in addition to allowing a printer to function as a network printer.
 You can use a Web Browser to view the printer status and configure the Network Interface Board.